jensbambauer/gb/app/journal/posts/lhorizon-collaboration.md

 ---
 layout: journal.hbs
 journal: true
-title: Geebird&Bamby announces a collaboration with L’Horizon Resort and Spa in Palm Springs, California
+title: Geebird&Bamby announces collaboration with L’Horizon Resort and Spa in Palm Springs, California
 transparent-header: true
 date: May 31st, 2016
-slides: [{src: 'http://8ways.de/journaltest/horizon.jpg', caption: 'Images © L’Horizon Palm Springs'}]
+slides: [{src: 'http://8ways.de/journaltest/horizon.jpg', caption: 'Images ©L’Horizon Palm Springs'}]
 ---

-# Geebird&Bamby announces a collaboration with L’Horizon Resort and Spa in Palm Springs, California
+# Geebird&Bamby announces collaboration with L’Horizon Resort and Spa in Palm Springs, California

 We are happy to announce our collaboration with the [L’Horizon Resort and Spa](http://www.lhorizonpalmsprings.com), a recently re-envisioned luxury boutique hotel in Palm Springs, California.
 Originally designed by desert modern architect William F. Cody in 1952, the L’Horizon was a favorite destination spot in Hollywood’s golden era, attracting celebrities like Marilyn Monroe as well as several U.S. Presidents.